ComedicChimera/whirlwind/docs/memory-model.md

 content initializer.
 This type must implement the `HeapCollection<T>` interface.
 A block reference for its content will be allocated according to the content initializer.
 Then, the collection data structure itself will be allocated, and then created block reference will be passed to its `init` method.
+4. Sized-Single-Type: This parameter allocates an empty collection of size `n` of whatever type is provided

 As is explained above, a type can implement the `HeapCollection<T>` interface to allow for collection allocation using it.
 This interface defines two abstract methods: `empty_init` and `init`.  `empty_init`